j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 state()
     Gets the current state of the game.

+free_positions()
+    Gets an iterator that iterates the free positions that do not have an owner and thus can be provided to ``do_move()``.
+When the game is over there are no free positions.

 can_move()
     Indicates if the square at the indicated position can be marked as owned.
     That is, if ``can_move()`` returns ``true`` then ``do_move()`` is guaranteed